University of Missouri Logo

 Overall, the composition resembles an ear, alluding to the fruit of knowledge and many agricultural research programs.

-Seal
+The Seal

 University of Missouri Seal Logo

 The shield is divided into three parts and is the modified core of the Missouri state seal.
 A book is placed at the top, demonstrating the importance of knowledge.
 The book is one of the mottos: Salus Populi (Safety of the People).
-Knowledge helps solve the problems one encounter.
+Knowledge helps solve the problems one encounters.
 The university believes that the primary purpose of education is to serve people by making their lives more comfortable and peaceful.
 The state coat of arms also uses this phrase: Salus Populi Suprеma Lex Esto.
-Here the phrase translates as “the welfare of the people.”
+Here, the phrase translates as “the welfare of the people.”

 The last part is the American coat of arms.